jerrylee09/sdg.la/README.md

-## SDGA.LA want me to build them an accrodion
+## SDGA.LA want me to build them an accordion

 ## Let me know if this work for you ;)